Blunk-electronic/ET/doc/board_groups.rst

 	If a group is to be copied multiple times then the clipboard must be used.
+	NOTE: Electrical device are not affected.
+They must be copyied in the schematic editor.

 	These commands copy the current group into the clipboard.

 	Without arguments the center of the current